harmonydata/harmonydata.github.io/content/en/blog/combining-multiple-survey-sources.md

 - **Obtain necessary permissions** Before using survey data, ensure that you have obtained appropriate permissions from respondents and data providers.
 This includes obtaining consent for data collection, usage, and sharing in accordance with privacy regulations and ethical guidelines.
 - **Ensure anonymity and confidentiality** Safeguard the anonymity and confidentiality of survey respondents by removing personally identifiable information and using data anonymization techniques wherever possible.
 - **Comply with GDPR, CCPA, and other relevant data protection regulations.** Adhere to data protection laws and regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
-- **Transparency:** Be transparent about the sources of your survey data, the methods used for data harmonization and analysis, and any limitations or biases inherent in the integrated dataset.
+- **Transparency:** Be transparent about the sources of your survey data, the methods used for data harmonisation and analysis, and any limitations or biases inherent in the integrated dataset.
 Providing clear and comprehensive documentation enhances transparency, accountability, and trustworthiness in your data practices.

 ---